 can perform every dumbbell exercise with them and more.
 The difference

-between tubing and bands is that bands are flat sheets of thin elastic
+between tubing and bands is that bands are flat sheets of thin elastic rubber,

-are easier to use because of the handles, and they tend to last longer than
+easier to use because of the handles, and they tend to last longer than

 Tubes and bands come in different colors to represent different resistance higher resistance is accomplished by making the rubber thicker but since manufacturers use different color coding systems and typically provide no information about the level of resistance of each color, it's hard to know how they compare to dumbbells and machines in terms of weight.
 In other words, are you lifting five pounds with a yellow tube or 10 pounds with a green band?